NFL Week 4 Picks & Odds For Minnesota Vikings At Los Angeles Rams

 — Los Angeles Rams (@RamsNFL) September 26, 2018

 Unfortunately, Los Angeles is having some cornerback issues.
 Rams starting cornerback Aqib Talib will be out at least eight weeks and will undergo ankle surgery on Thursday, as ESPN reported.
-Cornerback Marcus Peters is questionable with a calf strain, and ESPN reported that his participation on Thursday will be a game-time decision.
+Cornerback Marcus Peters is questionable with a calf strain, and ESPN reported that his participation in Thursday will be a game-time decision.
 Sam Shields will be filling the place of Talib and will have a chance to show NFL fans that he’s still got it.

 NFL Picks & Odds For Rams Vs. Vikings